-When using Toil-based autoscaling, Docker will be automatically set up on the cluster's worker nodes, so no additional installation steps are necessary.
-Further information on using Toil-based autoscaling can be found in the Autoscaling documentation.
+When using CGCloud or Toil-based autoscaling, Docker will be automatically set up on the cluster's worker nodes, so no additional installation steps are necessary.
+Further information on using Toil-based autoscaling can be found in the Toil autoscaling documentation <Autoscaling>.